 Injuries are associated with pain and risk of infection.
-They ean may be a consequence of the actions of other layer pullets and laying hens (e.g. scratches, feather loss or wounding), management (e.g. nutritional deficits leading to skeletal problems), environmental conditions (e.g. fractures and keel bone deformation poor flooring leading to foot injury), genetics used or human intervention (e.g. during handling and catching).
+They may be a consequence of the actions of other layer pullets and laying hens (e.g., scratches, feather loss or wounding), management (e.g., nutritional deficits leading to skeletal problems), equipment environmental conditions (e.g., poor flooring leading to foot injury), genetics used or human intervention (e.g., during handling and catching).
 It is important to assess both the rate and severity of injuries.